Abdulkadir19997/Auto-Inpaint-Anything-WebAPP/README.md

 ### Step 2: Create Python Environment

-Inside the downloaded 'Automated-Ipaint-Anything' folder, create a Python environment, **I used 3.10.12 version of python**.
+Inside the downloaded 'Automated-Inpaint-Anything' folder, create a Python environment, **I used 3.10.12 version of python**.
 For example, to create an environment named 'auto_inpainter', use:

 ```bash
 python -m venv auto_inpainter